Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 - `dateFormat`: a string describing the expected format of dates in the table based on [date-fns format patterns](https://date-fns.org/v2.25.0/docs/parse) (default: `yyyy-MM-dd`)

-Also, if you want to have a default table content instead of the default empty table, you can provide the id of an existing dataset in the `defaultValue` property of the parameter description (this dataset must be a CSV file, with values separated by commas).

 Example:

 ```yaml